priendeau/Fnct.d/README.rst

 Level-1 Argument, A Deference-In :

 Are Mostly Prefixed-variable to be understand and replacing 90% of switched uses into Services declaration and Services Information.
-Services Establishement like --compword is a future feature available soon after 2013-09-08 where all function will own word completion activation.
+Services Establishment like --compword is a future feature available soon after 2013-09-08 where all function will own word completion activation.

-Are Certains GetVarReference play an important part in realisation of __GetVarReferenceList since Outputing Internal Variable for ``poking`` the content of function is an important part of WHAT IS required to creater builder without porting the function structure into hermetic container called Black-Boxes , or making reflection.
+Are Certain GetVarReference play an important part in realization of __GetVarReferenceList since Outputting Internal Variable for ``poking`` the content of function is an important part of WHAT IS required to create builder without porting the function structure into hermetic container called Black-Boxes , or making reflection.
 SHALL GetVarReference being a pivot in User Knowledge database, allowing user to seek for action thru Prefixed-Variable showed out from GetVarReference being present in bottom block  of our function design to help user having the strict minimum of our function interaction.
-Our set's of function calling --help is diretly linked to this part.
-SHALL GetVarReference also have it's Documentary structure involving uses of String of appropriate name like Chapter name NameHelper, Synopsis, Summary, Description and Prefixed-Variable named [ GVRIs + Chapter ] Name can increase chance of understanding your memoize or you documentary code being present on calling the helper aka --help switches and having chance to make it lasting y having Documentary structure within your development.
+Our set's of function calling --help is directly linked to this part.
+SHALL GetVarReference also have it's Documentary structure involving uses of String of appropriate name like Chapter name NameHelper, Synopsis, Summary, Description and Prefixed-Variable named [ GVRIs + Chapter ] Name can increase chance of understanding your memoize[1] or you documentary code being present on calling the helper aka --help switches and having chance to make it lasting y having Documentary structure within your development.
 Shadowed by simple variable action.

 Are conform owning aggregation of couple function having strict action and attended resultat.
-GetOtherDate is also commonly used and correctly definied to accedpt Posix formated date and having possibility to handle multiple range of creation and can answer to some criteron.
+GetOtherDate is also commonly used and correctly defined to accept Posix formated date and having possibility to handle multiple range of creation and can answer to some criterion.

-Are HAVING structure and environment to allow quantomic action to wide-action, LibLoader having strict method to call and rely on Posix shell function aggregation allow our set's being more and more stable and anomalies are detectable.
-Quantomic action like proof of unicity by using corpus of UUID and mechanism to protect wrinting in some design like md_cd does allow presence of unique action and dismissing uncertainty event corrupting information. md_cd and UlimitSystem and important action on environment to change system performance ( UlimitSystem ) and change status of backuping information ( md_cd ), to own 'preservance' by protecting write of log and preserving integrity of start-services / stop-services ( UlimitSystem ) we are working to proove them able to perform some vision anticipated HAS problems of loss of process beyond scope day and lost of information FROM lack of directory survey, unifying simple tool DOES have an impact on system life-cycle.
+Are HAVING structure and environment to allow quantum-state action to wide-action, LibLoader having strict method to call and rely on Posix shell function aggregation allow our set's being more and more stable and anomalies are detectable.
+Quantomic action like proof of unicity by using corpus of UUID and mechanism to protect writing in some design like md_cd does allow presence of unique action and dismissing uncertainty event corrupting information. md_cd and UlimitSystem and important action on environment to change system performance ( UlimitSystem ) and change status of backuping information ( md_cd ), to own 'preservance' by protecting write of log and preserving integrity of start-services / stop-services ( UlimitSystem ) we are working to proove them able to perform some vision anticipated HAS problems of loss of process beyond scope day and lost of information FROM lack of directory survey, unifying simple tool DOES have an impact on system life-cycle.

 This is why Fnct.D is a good Dialect on keeping thing alive and not only working.

 Level-2 Argument, A Reference-In :

-Based on Python optparser we do see application had Growed in amount of switched while some other Visual environment like X Window did not and also profit from Posix Shell Variable to let the environment to grow-up.
-Having multiples screen port are Matter if ${DISPLAY} startying from one display on DISPLAY=:0.0 on local port it can grow over different connection setuped by X Window and will emerge in multiple region to other port like distant connection.
+Based on Python optparser we do see application were growing in number of switched while some other Visual environment like X Window did not and also profit from Posix Shell Variable to let the environment to grow-up.
+Having multiples screen port are Matter if ${DISPLAY} starting from one display on DISPLAY=:0.0 on local port it can grow over different connection setup-ed by X Window and will emerge in multiple region to other port like distant connection.
 All visible with couple Variable.
-Pre-Fixed Variable are mastered by COMPILER, Link-Edition ( LD ), Execution Layer ( a.out, ELF ... ) and are transfering theirs informations from the system thru POSIX variable.
-Fnct.D does own mechanism to reflect the action of Function and Sub-Function in a quasi Objective method where it's  need to reduce effect of black-boxes from a function imply extras and costless action to allow safe manipulation of data during this attempt to reflect the action of an object of arbritrary safe containner reserved for an embdded action.
-This re-entry shoul be easy and have it's structure being easy to reproduce.
+Pre-Fixed Variable are mastered by COMPILER, Link-Edition ( LD ), Execution Layer ( a.out, ELF ... ) and are transferring theirs informations from the system through POSIX variable.
+Fnct.D does own mechanism to reflect the action of Function and Sub-Function in a quasi Objective method where it's  need to reduce effect of black-boxes from a function imply extras and costless action to allow safe manipulation of data during this attempt to reflect the action of an object of arbitrary safe container reserved for an embedded action.
+This re-entry should be easy and have it's structure being easy to reproduce.
 Some function does have internal-function being present and callable from Top-Function and deliver internal action by simply adding Pre-fixed variable binding the action of requiring only a part of the action and not the whole function.
 GetterByLineData is one of them, and ZenityBuildForm/ZenityPrefixedVarSelection is another one. one working for the integrity of data, MUST having scheme to call a strict action like taking the root-of-certification in a file and allowing it to create a new one.
 Other are working with descendant of __GetVarReferenceList allowing to push Factorization of function by providing a way to know Pre-Fixed Variable to use and generating command for understanding what your are creating .

+[1] Memoize, from memoization : The term "memoization" was coined by Donald Michie in 1968[5] and is derived from the Latin word "memorandum" ("to be remembered"), usually truncated as "memo" in the English language, and thus carries the meaning of "turning [the results of] a function into something to be remembered."
+While "memoization" might be confused with "memorization" (because they are etymological cognates), "memoization" has a specialized meaning in computing.
 Invocation
 ==========